 VOSIEDA improve small scale farmers’ access to improved seeds and better agricultural training to improve harvests and conserve biodiversity.
 We improve value chain and help farmers safely store their crops.
 Besides, we link small farmers to the market and help them build relationships with local traders.
 Moreover, we work to address the persisting inequalities that effect the under performance of small-scale agriculture in Liberia and sub-region, through empowerment of rural women, men, girls, and boys, equally.

-Our Ongoing Food Security & Livelihood Enhancement Projects
+Ongoing Food Security & Livelihood Enhancement Projects

 PROJECT TITLE: COVID-19 Households Food Support Programme (COHFSP) in Montserrado, Margibi and Nimba Counties amid Government Containment Measures

-SUPPORTERS: United Nations World Food Programme (WFP)
+SUPPORTERS: United Nations World Food Programme (WFP) and Government of Liberia

 REGION: Western Africa